 I really don’t like Weetabix*

-I’m all for the low sugar, high fibre thing they’re going for, but I can not abide soggy breakfast cereal.
+I’m all for the low-sugar, high-fibre thing they’re going for, but I can not abide soggy breakfast cereal.
 This aversion stems from a childhood of being forced to sit and eat every bite of breakfast after breakfast of shredded wheat with hot water, left to go soggy and cold and blergh.
-Same goes with Shreddies (and risotto and rice pudding).
-I just can’t stomach mushy, texture-less food.
+The same goes with Shreddies (and risotto and rice pudding).
+I can’t stomach mushy, texture-less food.

 My children, on the other hand, love Weetabix.
 My daughter can pack away a surprising number of them first thing in the morning with lashings of ice-cold milk.
 It’s astonishing.

-Late the other evening a mainland supermarket sponsored post showed up on my Facebook feed – Weetabix could be crumbled up and used in baking!
+Late the other evening, a mainland supermarket-sponsored post appeared on my Facebook feed – Weetabix could be crumbled up and used in baking!
 I’d never thought of this before!
 So, the following morning I searched Google for recipe inspiration and came up with Fuss Free Flavour’s Wheat Biscuit Blueberry Muffins.
-Unable to just leave a recipe alone (her’s is vegan and I’m not keen on the texture of eggless bakes) I adapted it slightly, and the five-year-old and I made a batch of our own Banana Weetabix Blueberry Muffins.
+Unable to leave a recipe alone (her’s is vegan, and I’m not keen on the texture of eggless bakes), I adapted it slightly, and the five-year-old and I made a batch of our own Banana Weetabix Blueberry Muffins.

 He was so excited about trying out our new bake that he grabbed one off the cooling rack and blew on it to cool it down quickly so he could eat it.
 He then ate three!